-Tuesday, February 20 is Heritage Day in Ottawa, and all this week is Heritage Week, a nation-wide celebration that encourages all Canadians to explore their local heritage, to get involved with stewardship and advocacy groups, and to visit museums, archives, and places of significance.
+Tuesday, February 18, 2020 is Heritage Day in Ottawa, and all the week is Heritage Week, a nation-wide celebration that encourages all Canadians to explore their local heritage, to get involved with stewardship and advocacy groups, and to visit museums, archives, and places of significance.

-If you’re near City Hall on Tuesday, drop in between 11:30am-2:00pm to see exhibits from over 45 organizations.
+If you’re near City Hall on Feb.
+18, drop in between 11:30am-2:00pm to see exhibits from over 40 exhibitors.
 See how heritage is being celebrated in your community, learn about services offered by local heritage organizations, public programs and special initiatives, as well as professional development and volunteer opportunities.

 You don’t even have to leave your house to access treasure troves of historical photos, maps, and stories about Ottawa’s rich local history.
 Here are our favourite local history web sites.

 Heritage Ottawa: This site is full of interesting articles, photos and news.
 One of the best features is an archive of their newsletters, dating from 1974 to the present.
 Also check out the 50 Years | 50 Stories series.